oocx/acme.net/README.md

 This repository contains a library that can be used to develop ACME / Let's Encrypt clients.

+Requesting and installing a a new SSL certificate can be as simple as this:

+acme.exe www.example.com -a

+That's all you need to do to request and install a free SSL certificate from Let's Encrypt!

-**This project is work in progress, you probably won't be able to use it for anything yet**
+**This project is work in progress.
+It works, but probably still has many bugs and needs more testing.**

 I created this project as a training excercise and to learn about ACME and related technologies (certificate file formats, ASN1, ...).
 This is not intended to be a finished